Collage of three D.C. plates.

 Click on each of these images of rare non-passenger City Bicentennial plates in use for close-up images of the plates.

-A close-up of the city bicentennial logo appears to the left.
-When used in contexts other than license plates, WASHINGTON, D.C.is printed in the wide bar across the bottom.
-On plates, the fireworks are shown in red.
+Regardless of nagging questions about numbering, issuance rates, and other details, this plate has a design that many find pleasing.
+A close-up of the city bicentennial logo appears above, although on the version of the logo used on plates the fireworks are red.
+When used in contexts other than license plates, WASHINGTON, D.C. is printed in the wide bar across the bottom.
 This logo and the Celebrate the City...
-Beyond the Monuments theme was used in a variety of promotional contexts.
+Beyond the Monuments theme were used in a variety of promotional contexts.

 A Ford Mustang registered with City Bicentennial plate no. 200-ABP stickered to expire in October 1992.